Course #: MUSI 3343, Section 1 (3 credits)

 Course Content

 Study units include melodic construction, motivic development, harmonic motion, blues and song form, rhythmic organization, and metric modulation.
 These concepts will be examined through historical examples and applied directly to original student compositions.
-A detailed 14-week schedule with assignments will be provided.

 Listening & Analysis